History of the Spanish clitic pronouns

 (12) & al tercero dia tornos le la enfermedat. & touieron lo por muerto.

-Note that in (12) the first clause also exhibits enclisis, specifically of the array or combination se le, the se component being reduced to s and being orthographically attached to the verb form torno.
-In this case, however, the clitic array would not be immediately adjacent to & if it was proclitic.
-The reason for the enclisis is that the preverbal phrase al tercero dia is the same type of element as otro dia in example (7), i.e. it is a peripheral element that is invisible to the linearization algorithm.
+Note that in (12) the first clause also exhibits enclisis, specifically of the clitic cluster se le, with the se component reduced to s and orthographically attached to the verb torno.
+In this case, however, enclisis is not due to adjacency to &; rather, it is because the preverbal phrase al tercero dia is a peripheral element, just like otro dia in example (7), and thus invisible to the linearization algorithm.

 2.2 Finite subordinate clauses

-In contrast to main clauses, finite embedded or subordinate clauses in Old Spanish exhibit systematic proclisis from the earliest documented period, implying that the basic linearization pattern in this context has remained unchanged.
-Example (13) below provides a typical illustration:
+In contrast to main clauses, finite embedded or subordinate clauses in Old Spanish display systematic proclisis from the earliest attested texts, indicating that the basic pattern of clitic linearization in these contexts has remained stable over time.
+Example (13) below offers a typical illustration:

 (13) Et enuiaron le pedir que les diesse cada anno .L. donzellas de las mas fijas dalgo